AdobeDocs/adobeio-console/getting-started.md

 You can use the sort functionality to change the order in which projects are displayed, and you can begin working on a new project by selecting **Create new project**.

-For more information on projects, see the documentation on [creating a project](projects.md).
+For more information on projects, being by reading the [projects overview](projects.md).

 ![](images/projects.png)